primary-github/shd-exp/content/index.md

 Interesting...

-# What's going on here? 🎈
+# What's Going on Here? 🎈

 This is the shared experience which is a bit of a social experiment in which the collaborators, Sam and Josh, attempt to determine whether the convergence of a bottom up structured knowledge base will cause idea emergence.
 In that, we will collaboratively and separately undertake academic studies in which we: